Orbifold quantum D-modules associated to weighted projective spaces: Abstract

 \section{Abstract}

-We construct in an abstract fashion the orbifold quantum cohomology (quantum orbifold cohomology) of weighted projective space, starting from the orbifold quantum differential operator.
+We construct in an abstract fashion (without using Gromov-Witten invariants) the orbifold quantum cohomology of weighted projective space, starting from a certain differential operator.
 We obtain the product, grading, and intersection form by making use of the associated self-adjoint D-module and the Birkhoff factorization procedure.
-The method extends to the more difficult case of Fano hypersurfaces in weighted projective space.
-However, in contrast to the case of weighted projective space itself or a Fano hypersurface in projective space, a \ll small Birkhoff cell\rr can appear in the construction; we give an example of this phenomenon.
+The method extends in principle to the more difficult case of Fano hypersurfaces in weighted projective space, where Gromov-Witten invariants have not yet been computed, and we illustrate this by means of an example originally studied by A.~Corti.
+In contrast to the case of weighted projective space itself or the case of a Fano hypersurface in projective space, a \ll small cell\rr of the Birkhoff decomposition plays a role in the calculation.